dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 EOF
 ```

-Then create a Policy in the `devops` Tier that will prevent traffic from/to the
+Then create a Policy in the `devops` tier that will prevent traffic from/to the.
 `policy-demo` Namespace from entering or leaving this Namespace.

 ```